A Perfect Weekend in Austin Itinerary by JetSettingFools.com

 Our site utilizes Affiliate Links.
 If you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Planning the Best Weekend in Austin Itinerary
+Planning a Weekend in Austin Itinerary

 While we could have easily spent our entire Austin weekend imbibing, we actually wanted to see more than just the inside of bars!